Conditional branching in Java

 Let’s talk about how we can get a logical boolean.
 One way to get it is by using comparison operators.

-equal to operator.
-We can use this operator to compare primitive datatypes on equality.
-For objects, it will compare if two references are pointing to the same object or not(we will talk more in the future).!=
+• == equal to operator.
+We can use this operator to compare primitive data types on equality.
+For objects, it will compare if two references are pointing to the same object or not(we will talk more in the future).

-greater than operator.
-To compare if one number greater than another.>=
+• > greater than operator.
+To compare if one number is greater than another.

-greater than or equal to operator.
-To compare if one number greater or equal to another number.<
+• >= greater than or equal to operator.
+To compare if one number is greater or equal to another number.

-The greater than and less than operators are very straightforward. if you want to also check greater/less or equal you need add =
+The greater than and less than operators are very straightforward. if you want to also check greater/less or equal you need to add = after the operator.
+Like >= and <=

 Logical Operators

-Even though, above code works well for our requirement, it’s not the best way of achieving it.
+Even though, above code works well for our requirements, it’s not the best way of achieving it.
 For this simple condition, we used two if-else statements.
 Now let’s see code using a logical operator.

 Here we used the logical AND(&&) operator.
 The logical operators are super useful to connect boolean conditions into one.
 They help us to make our conditions clean and short.
 When using AND operator all conditions should be true then only the whole condition will be true.